jnozzi/cocoadev.com/SiteContent/General/JobOffer.markdown

-'''Instructions for employers posting offers here:''' Place date information on your [[JobOffer]].
+**Instructions for employers posting offers here:** Place date information on your General/JobOffer.
 Provide as much information as you can, so that users can see what kind of expertise is desired.
 If you later want to withdraw the offer, edit your offer, but leave the job description so that others can see what kind of expertise has been sought.
-This page is linked from the [[CocoaDev]] start page.
-Also, '''DO NOT CREATE SEPARATE PAGES''' for job offers.
-Place them '''here''' please.
+This page is linked from the General/CocoaDev start page.
+Also, **DO NOT CREATE SEPARATE PAGES** for job offers.
+Place them **here** please.
 Also, check out this Mac website for Mac related jobs: http://www.macdeveloper.net/

 ----

-'''
+**
 23rd of October, 2006.
 The Little App Factory.
-'''
+**

 We are currently looking for a Cocoa developer to assist developing our next iterations of Connoisseur, iPodRip and something a little new.

-This is a part time position currently. '''Living in Sydney, Australia is a must.'''
+This is a part time position currently. **Living in Sydney, Australia is a must.**

 Qualifications: